agajews/Obsidian-Treehacks/readme.md

         n
 ```

+Such a library would accomplish this by defining the `class` keyword that gets to parse the block that follows it however it likes.

 ## What it does
 Obsidian lets users define new keywords, essentially multiline macros with minimal boilerplate syntax, which means we can have a separate keyword for Obsidian functions and for functions that represent a chunk of code in the target language.
 Keywords also receive a raw lexeme stream, which means that they have the liberty to use their own syntax entirely; if a generative programming library designer wished, they could even come close to closely imitating the syntax of the target language!